 - Final approval of the version to be published; AND

 - Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

-The initial screening of the paper will be done.
-The review process will only be initiated if the initial screening is satisfactory.
-The authors can suggest reviewers themselves.
-The reviewers must be mentioned with their affiliation and contact details in the cover letter.
-The reviewers are given 3 weeks to review the paper.
-If review not received after three weeks, a reminder is sent to the reviewer.
-On receipt of comments, reviewer's comments are communicated to the author.
-The author will be given 2 weeks to incorporate the reviewers’ comments in the revised manuscript.
-The article will be declined if no response is received (after two reminders) from the corresponding author concerned.
+An acknowledgment is sent on receipt of the manuscript.
+The manuscript is checked by the editors and then sent for review.
+Double Blind Peer Review Policy is followed.
+The reviewers are given three weeks to review the paper.
+A reminder is sent to the reviewer if the review report is not received after three weeks.
+On receipt of comments, the reviewer's comments are communicated to the author.
+The author will be given two weeks to incorporate the reviewers’ comments in the revised manuscript.
+The article will be declined if no response is received (after two reminders) from the corresponding author.
 The revised version of the article is checked for incorporation of suggested changes.
-A period of 2-4 months is set to finalize the process and if approved, letter of acceptance is issued to the author.
+A period of 2-4 months is set to finalize the process and if approved, a letter of acceptance is issued to the author.